fsu-sc/FSU_ISC4221C_Fall23_Lab5/README.md

 **Requirements:**
 - Should work on grayscale and color images
 - If it's a color image, plot histograms for each channel (R, G, B)
-- In your report show the results of your histograms for the images `rainbow.png` or `rainbow2.png` and for `cave.png`
+- In your report show the results of your histograms for the images `rainbow.png`, `rainbow2.png` and for `cave.png`